Guides

 What is the highest score you can get with 3 darts?

-180 — three triple 20s (60 + 60 + 60).
-This is called a "maximum" or "ton-eighty" and is the most celebrated score in darts.
+180. Three treble 20s — 60 + 60 + 60.
+It's called a "maximum" or "ton-eighty" and it's the moment everyone in the venue loses their mind.
+The most celebrated score in darts.

 What is the highest checkout in darts?